3DCoded/3dchameleon-klipper/README.md

 - Saving the state of the 3DChameleon to reduce the guesswork
 - Helping in tip shaping with a flexible macro
 - Assigning different tip shaping parameters for each filament
+- Detailed documentation to diagnose common issues

 **Planned Features:**
 - Support for multiple filament sensors to reduce failed unloads (See https://github.com/3DCoded/3dchameleon-klipper/issues/4)
 - Support for "telling" the Chameleon what tool is loaded based on the filament sensors
 - Ability to assist with initially loading the Chameleon (see https://github.com/3DCoded/3dchameleon-klipper/issues/5)
-- More configuration options
-- More helpful macros and G-Code commands
-- Helpful messages to help to diagnose the cause of a failed load or unload

 For information on setup and usage, configuration, and more, please see [the Documentation](https://3dcoded.github.io/3dchameleon-klipper/)